andreasvirkus/cottage/src/content/thoughts/snippet-chainable-classlist/index.md

 ---
-title: "snippet #4 - chainable classList"
+title: 'snippet #4 - chainable classList'

 description: Logging is always the missing link of your dev chain
 pubDate: 2019-11-10